gdmoney/quotes/README.md

 -- *Jonathan Safran Foer*

 **"Our lives are not our own.
-We are bound to others, past and present, and by each crime and every kidness, we birth our future."**
+We are bound to others, past and present, and by each crime and every kindness, we birth our future."**
 -- *David Mitchell*